 Politics

-Foreign Minister Shisir Khanal, who is on a four-day visit to China, met on Tuesday with Wang Huning, member of the Standing Committee of the Political Bureau of the Communist Party of China Central Committee and chairman of the National Committee of the Chinese People's Political Consultative Conference.
+Foreign Minister Shisir Khanal met Wang Huning, a member of the Standing Committee of the Political Bureau of the Communist Party of China (CPC) Central Committee and chairman of the National Committee of the Chinese People's Political Consultative Conference, in Beijing on Tuesday.

 After the meeting, Khanal said discussions focused on various aspects of Nepal-China relations, including trade, investment, tourism, political exchanges, and people-to-people ties.